 each and every day

 The B & B is located on an 82 acre working farm in the middle of Yamhill County’s wine country.
-The Stuart Family chose this particular farm largely because of the memories it evoked of those in Europe that I experienced in my childhood.
-The surrounding landscape is so reminiscent of the countryside of my youth growing up in places like England and Germany, the son of a US military man.
+The Stuart Family chose this particular farm largely because of the memories it evoked of those in Europe that John experienced in his childhood.
+The surrounding landscape is so reminiscent of the countryside of his youth growing up in places like England and Germany, the son of a US military man.

 After purchasing the farm in March of 2003 we needed to create a plan of action and decide what our “crops” would be.
 We wanted to integrate what was already in place with some new enterprises.
 The property came with 2 acres of Queen Anne Cherries, a delicious variety used principally in the making of maraschinos.
 With 65+ acres of open ground it seemed appropriate to consider a low maintenance perennial like fescue grass.
 Today, grass seed has become Oregon’s primary field crop.
 The side benefit is that we now have what amounts to a huge lawn!

-Inasmuch as Judi and I both love goat’s milk cheese and the various products made from goat’s milk, and further given that goats have a low impact on the land and are such gentle creatures, the last choice was obvious.
+Since we love goat’s milk cheese and the various products made from goat’s milk, and further given that goats have a low impact on the land and are such gentle creatures, the last choice was obvious.
 Our third “crop” would be dairy goats.
-So, upon our arrival in the summer of 2003 we established a hobby herd of precious pets and now our farmstead goat cheeses are available for purchase on the farm.
+So, upon our arrival in the summer of 2003 we established a hobby herd of precious pets and made farmstead goat cheeses for many years.
+Over time, we decided to let our girl goats enjoy their retirement as we shifted to adding more events and experiences at Abbey Road Farm.
+We still have a herd of very friendly ladies who love getting petted and fed by our always-happy-to-oblige guests!
+We even have two mini goats — Nigerian Dwarf Goats, Tally & Dalvin — who are very friendly and will stay little their whole lives.